ChaitanyaSrinivasV/RESTful-CRUD-API-with-node.js/README.md

 # RESTful-CRUD-API-with-node.js
-This project is a complete CRUD design built using node.js, Express and MongoDB as a database utilizing the REST services.
+This project is a complete CRUD application design built using node.js, Express and MongoDB as a database by utilizing the REST services.
+The End points are tested in Postman tool.